BlackHoax/Machine-Learning-Stuff/README.md

-# Analysis of some datasets with machine learning algorithms.
+# Analysis of some datasets with machine learning algorithms